 - Describe the outreach to stakeholders and how their input was incorporated and the role of stakeholders to implement the plan - LEWPA will create a Community Outreach Plan.

 - Estimate a schedule to implement BMPs identified in plan - LEWPA will work with stakeholders to estimate a timeline.

 - Describe the milestones and estimated time frames for the implementation of BMPs - LEWPA will work with stakeholders on developing milestones.

 - Identify the criteria that will be used to assess water quality improvement as the plan is implemented - LEWPA will work with stakeholders to identify criteria.

 - Describe the monitoring plan that will collect water quality data need to measure water quality improvement based on criteria identified - LEWPA will work with stakeholders to identify or develop an ongoing monitoring plan.

 The interactive maps of the watershed can be viewed online through the NYS Department of State.
 Click "view" and search for "Lake Erie" to get a list of 30 data layers available for the Niagara River/Lake Erie Watershed.
 Then click on the plus sign to add that layer to the map.

 For information on Phase 1 of the Watershed Management Plan, please visit Buffalo Niagara Waterkeeper's Healthy Niagara website.

-This website was prepared for the New York State Department of State with funds provided under Title 11 of the Environmental Protection Fund.
+This webpage was prepared with funding provided by the New York State Department of State under Title 11 of the Environmental Protection Fund.